bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model.rst

 exported within the task scope by the COMPSs runtime before the task execution.

-Reduce decorator
+Reduction decorator
 ^^^^^^^^^^^^^^^^^^^

-The *@reduce* decorator shall be used to define that a task is going to be subdivided into smaller tasks that take as input a subset of the input data. (:numref:`reduce_task_python`).
+The *@reduction* decorator shall be used to define that a task is going to be subdivided into smaller tasks that take as input a subset of the input data. (:numref:`reduction_task_python`).

 .. code-block:: python
-    :name: reduce_task_python
+    :name: reduction_task_python
-    :caption: Reduce task example
+    :caption: Reduction task example

-    from pycompss.api.reduce import reduce
+    from pycompss.api.reduction import reduction

-    @reduce(chunk_size="2")
+    @reduction(chunk_size="2")
     @task()
     def myreduction():
         pass

 The only supported parameter is *chunk_size*, used to define the size of the data that the generated tasks will get as input parameter.
-The data given as input to the main reduce task is subdivided into chunks of the set size.
+The data given as input to the main reduction task is subdivided into chunks of the set size.

 Other task types summary